-Employers are able to tax benefits of an employee share scheme as an extra pay.
+Employers can tax benefits of an employee share scheme as an extra pay.
 It is not compulsory to do so, and employers can choose to withhold PAYE on an employee-byemployee basis and on a benefit-by-benefit basis for each employee.